 The Hon.
 Christopher Brook grew up in Raleigh and attended UNC for both his undergraduate and law degrees.
 He is currently a partner at Patterson Harkavy focusing on the areas of appellate advocacy, civil rights, and employment law.
 He recently ended a term on the North Carolina Court of Appeals.
 Governor Roy Cooper appointed him to that position in 2019, and he served through the end of 2020.
 Before that, he served as the Legal Director of the American Civil Liberties Union of North Carolina from 2012 through 2019.
 Earlier in his legal career, Chris practiced in the Raleigh office of Cranfill, Sumner & Hartzog.
 He then worked as a staff attorney at the Southern Coalition for Social Justice in Durham.
 From 2007 to 2011, Chris served as an adjunct professor at Carolina Law.
 Chris remains active in the community and in his time away from practicing law, he serves as the Chair of the Board of Transplanting Traditions Community Farm.

-Dreama J. Caldwell is the co-director of Down Home North Carolina, a grassroots organizing group that is dedicated to serving communities in small towns and rural areas across the state.
+Dreama J. Caldwell (Secretary) is the co-director of Down Home North Carolina, a grassroots organizing group that is dedicated to serving communities in small towns and rural areas across the state.
 She is a native of Alamance County where she attended school and raised her children.
 Prior to assuming leadership at Down Home, Dreama spent over 20 years in early childhood education and hospitality.
 After a negative experience with the Alamance County criminal justice system, Dreama joined Down Home as a member working in the Stop Criminalizing the Poor working group helping to start the Alamance Bail Fund.
 She later ran for County Commissioner as the first Black woman to run in the county.
 Down Home NC is her political home and it is where she first learned more about local, state and national politics.
 Using her own lived experiences and uplifting the experiences of others, she is focused on building poor and working-class power and fighting for racial justice.

 Matt Case (Co-Chair) is a Licensed Clinical Mental Health Counselor in private practice in Carrboro.
 He has a long history of social change work and justice-focused philanthropy, especially in the areas of economic justice, fair elections, dialogue, and access to health care.
 He is on the board of the Pro Bono Counseling Network and he and his wife operate ClearWind Farm, a mission-driven business offering equine-assisted psychotherapy and other opportunities for experiential learning and growth.